PUPIL PREMIUM STATEMENT

 The pupil premium is additional money which is given to state schools in England to raise the attainment of disadvantaged pupils.
 The objective of the Government’s funding strategy is to close the academic gaps between these disadvantaged pupils and their peers.
 Funding is also given to support children who have a parent or parents in the regular armed forces.
 At Broadwater there are 48 children which attract this funding.
 48 children are 11.3% of the total number of children in the school.
 The school received £64,369 of pupil premium funding in 2021-2022.

 The allocation of Pupil Premium funding is not designated on a per-pupil basis but is strategically used to benefit the group as a whole.
 The school takes an individual approach to monitoring progress and attainment, of the group, and this is reviewed half termly at progress review meetings with class teachers and senior leaders.
 The Headteacher has overall responsibility for the pupil premium funding; she monitors the impact of spending on children’s progress and attainment and the provision made for individual children that have specific barriers to learning.

 The performance of disadvantaged pupils is presented to and discussed by governors termly.
 The funding expenditure is checked termly by governors.
 The school also monitors the impact that the spending and provision has for other children (non- disadvantaged).

-46 children were eligible for pupil premium grant in 2020/2021.
-Eleven children (24%) were identified as having special educational needs and/or disabilities (SEND), 4 of which have an EHCP (8%).
+48 children were eligible for pupil premium grant in 2021/2022.
+Thirteen children (27%) were identified as having special educational needs and/or disabilities (SEND), 4 of which have an EHCP (8%).
 2 children (4%) were identified as academically more-able (AMA).
 The school is able to look carefully at the needs of individuals and allocate support according to those needs.
 This support is reviewed half termly by the Headteacher.

 Broadwater looks at every individual child and will identify barriers that prevent children reaching their full potential.
 These barriers are varied but some common themes have emerged over time.
 These include: